AllenDowney/Portfolio/narrative18.md

 curriculum.

 Plans
 -----

 I have my eyes open for opportunities to collaborate with colleagues to develop computational approaches in other areas of engineering, math, and natural and social science.

-In Spring 2017 I joined Quantitive Engineering Analysis (QEA) and helped transition the first project from Mathematica to MATLAB.
-But I left the QEA team after the first project.
+In Spring 2017 I helped the QEA team transition the first project from Mathematica to MATLAB.

 I have started work on a computational approach to Linear Algebra.